 - sporting organisations

-- person’s representatives (such as a parent, coach, legal adviser, manager)
+- person’s representatives (such as a parent, coach, legal adviser, medical practitioner)

 - person’s employers